- Home

 For more on this, see Sexuality, intimacy and cancer and listen to our podcast on Sex and Cancer.

-After treatment, you should not use a hormone-based contraceptive (“the pill” or hormone implants or injections).
+After treatment you shouldn’t use any hormone-based contraceptives (“the pill” or hormone implants or injections).
 It is best to use condoms, diaphragms or intrauterine contraceptive devices (IUDs).

 View the Cancer Council NSW editorial policy.